Commitments to Renewing Life

 Scope

-Specific water withdrawal (m³/t), total withdrawal (m³) per ton of saleable pulp and paper from all Suzano's industrial units.
+The commitment covers specific water abstraction (m³/t), meaning the total amount of water abstracted (m³) per ton of saleable paper and pulp (t) from all Suzano's industrial units in Brazil.

 baseline